 - Enhanced directionality: Within many scenes, we placed sounds in various ways to add to directionality.
 In the Pantheon scene, for example, the sound of the fountain was placed as a separate emitter close enough to the user that they could get a sense of "sonic parallax" as they walk around the play space.
 In Peru's Salinas de Maras scene, the sounds of individual little streams were placed as separate emitters to build a more immersive ambient environment, surrounding the user with the authentic sounds of that location.

-- Spline emitter: These emitters move in 3D space relative to the visual position of the object that they're attached to.
+- Spline emitter: These emitters move in 3D space based on the visual position of the object that they're attached to.
 An example is the train in Machu Picchu, where we used a spline emitter to give a distinct sense of directionality and movement.

 - Music and SFX: Certain aspects of HoloTour that represent a more stylized or cinematic approach use music and sound effects to heighten emotional impact.
-In the gladiator battle at the end of the Rome tour, for example, special effects like whooshes and stingers help strengthen the effect of labels that appear in the scenes.
+For example, the gladiator battle at the end of the Rome tour uses special effects like whooshes and stingers to strengthen the effect of labels that appear in the scenes.